S-Nirahulan/Gym_Management/README.md

 # Gym_Management
-### Gym management program created in Java and MongoDB used store members data
+### Gym management program created in Java and MongoDB
+Mongo DB is used to store member's details
+Also have file handling to save details in text file